-Except, we have to eat.
-Darn.
-That’s why I’m sharing this savory, easy soup recipe.
-Not only will it nourish you for a week straight, it will help us strike a balance between festivities and bodily comfort.
+You’re going to love this savory, easy soup recipe.
+Not only will it nourish you for a week straight, it will nudge you to experiment with some new spices.

 So, traditional hot and sour soup uses Chinese fungi, such as wood ears or cloud ears.
-My prerogative was to Americanize this for those of us who need to do our shopping at 1 store.
-Right?!
+That being said, this recipe is meant to be accessible to everyone, so you can use any mushroom.

 Ideally, you have access to shiitakes and can easily remove the stem with a pair of kitchen shears (my favorite hack).
-Simply cut into strips from there (affiliate link).
+Simply cut into strips from there.
 My store was OUT of shiitakes, so I went with the blander alternative, white button mushrooms.

 Either way, the broth is rich enough in flavor to carry the soup so don’t fret about the mushroom variety too much.

 My mom pointed to my microplane yesterday and asked about it.
 It’s an awesome tool.
 You won’t believe how useful a microplane is for grating ginger.

 What exactly is a slurry (and why do we need it?)